 The above clarifications are reasonably necessary for the efficient and fair administration of the change in ownership provisions under section 69.6 and section 2.1 of article XIII A of the California Constitution applicable to base year value transfers.
-The Board anticipates that the amendments to the Proposed Rule will increase openness and transparency in government and benefit the public, local boards of equalization and assessment appeals boards, county assessors, and owners of property potentially eligible for a base year value transfer provided by section 69.6.
-Portions of this rule duplicate or overlap language found in Revenue and Taxation Code section 69.6 or in Section 2.1 of Article XIII A; however, the "nonduplication" standard found at Government Code section 11349.1, subdivision (a)(6) is met because, pursuant to 1 Code of California Regulations section 12, subdivision (b)(1), the duplication or overlap is necessary to satisfy the "clarity" standard of Government Code section 11349.1, subdivision (a)(3).
+The Board anticipates that the Proposed Amendments will increase openness and transparency in government and benefit the public, local boards of equalization and assessment appeals boards, county assessors, and owners of property potentially eligible for a base year value transfer provided by section 69.6.
+Portions of the Proposed Amendments may duplicate or overlap language found in Revenue and Taxation Code section 69.6 or in Section 2.1 of article XIII A; however, the "nonduplication" standard found at Government Code section 11349.1, subdivision (a)(6) is met because, pursuant to California Code of Regulations, title 1, section 12, subdivision (b)(1), the duplication or overlap is necessary to satisfy the "clarity" standard of Government Code section 11349.1, subdivision (a)(3).
 Without the duplication or overlap, the rule would be incomplete or unclear.

 The Board has performed an evaluation of whether the amendments to proposed Property Tax Rule 462.540 are inconsistent or incompatible with existing state regulations.
-The Board has determined that the amendments to the Proposed Rule are not inconsistent or incompatible with existing state regulations because there are no other Property Tax Rules that prescribe the provisions that would be adopted by the amendments to the Rule.
+The Board has determined that the Proposed Amendments are not inconsistent or incompatible with existing state regulations because there are no other Property Tax Rules that prescribe the provisions that would be adopted by the amendments to the Rule.
 In addition, there is no comparable federal regulation or statute to Property Tax Rule 462.540.